chanon-mike/smart-ryokou/README.md

-# Next.js FastAPI Boilerplate

-Minimal Next.js and FastAPI boilerplate
+# Smart Ryokou（Smart旅行）

+Getting your trip advised by AI

 ## Getting Started

+Always checkout from and merge to develop branch

 ### Installation